Lightnet/bes-threejs/readme.md

  * python 2.7 (? from nodejs npm compile builds)
  * visual studio community c/c++? (? from nodejs npm compile builds)

- Please note there are other softwares that current need to run for headless server.
+ Please note there are other softwares and packages that current need to run for headless server.

+Gulp current work in progress as testing builds.

 Install Packages:
  * npm install
+ * npm install gulp -g

+Type gulp in the current command line.
+Make sure you install '-g' for global execute run build.
+For develop build.

 Run CMD:
  * npm run dev (run server dev change on files)